jimratliff/GenoMac-system/README.md

 - Install Homebrew (and therefore also Git)
 - Modify PATH to add Homebrew
 - Clone this public repo to `~/.genomac-system`
+- Log in to the Mac Apple Store with the Apple Account that purchased the MAS apps to be installed
 - Run a script for Homebrew to install applications and fonts
 - Run a script to implement systemwide settings